 If you've heard the buzz, it's true.
-Dollar General is closing nearly 1,000 underperforming stores across the country due to declining sales and customer satisfaction.
-The company has cited shifting consumer behavior and rising operational costs as key factors.
+As of this April, Dollar General has closed 96 underperforming stores across the country due to "normal course of business" as explained by a representative.
 This news has left many shoppers wondering where to go now to save more on everyday essentials.

-The good news is that there are plenty of better alternatives that are cleaner, better stocked, and offer an even smarter way to save money.
-Let's explore 15 stores that are giving Dollar General a run for its money and why shoppers love them more.
+The good news is that there are plenty of alternatives that may offer an even smarter way to save money.
+Let's explore 15 alternatives and why shoppers are choosing them.

 Dollar Tree